AleksandrTrybrat/netflix_clone/README.md

   2.1) If you used item 1.2, then, in the terminal, specify the command cd clone_netflix.
 This will navigate to the folder with the application files.

+The following points apply if the files were downloaded according to 1.1 or 1.2:

   2.2) In the terminal enter the command npm ci - to install all packages and dependencies used to run the application, the node_modules folder should appear.

   2.3) After that, to start the dextop application, specify the command npm start in the terminal and the application window will appear.